-Queen Elizabeth II, who celebrates her 91st birthday on Friday, is Britain's oldest-ever monarch and the world's longest-reigning king or queen.
+Queen Elizabeth II is Britain's oldest-ever monarch and the world's longest-reigning king or queen.
 Here's a look at some milestones and numbers related to the queen:

 Queen Elizabeth II is the world's longest-reigning living monarch since the death of Thailand's King Bhumibol Adulyadej last year.

 13 British prime ministers

 She has had 13 British prime ministers serve during her reign, from Winston Churchill to Theresa May.

 12 U.S. presidents